memes/f5-google-bigip-isolated-vpcs/README.md

 2. User account (or Terraform service account) with permissions to create resources, assign roles, and manage networks.

+3. GCS bucket or other HTTP(S)/FTP site accessible from the BIG-IP VMs to host software packages

 ## Steps to execute

 1. Create or prepare a GCS bucket, or other HTTP host on the private network that